-The experiment presented in this chapter shows that the operators did not routinely signal non-understanding when faced with incomprehensible speech recognition results.
-Instead, they tried to ask task-related questions that confirmed their hypothesis about the user's position.
+An alternative reaction to non-understanding was to ask task-related questions that were confirming the operator's hypothesis about the user's position.
 This strategy led to fewer non-understandings of the subsequent user utterance, and thus to a faster recovery from the problem.
-When they did signal non-understanding, this had a negative effect on the user's experience of task success.
-Despite the numerous nonunderstandings, users reported that they were almost always understood.